Nams02/My_music_player/README.md

 ## Description

-The Music Player Application is a Python-based desktop application that allows users to play, pause, skip tracks, and adjust volume while listening to their favorite music.
+The Music Player Application is a Python-based desktop application that allows users to play, pause, skip tracks, and adjust the volume while listening to their favourite music.
 The application provides an intuitive user interface, easy navigation, and visually appealing animations, making it an enjoyable and functional music player.

 ## Features